 I was staying with a Russian woman and told her that I had gone to see the ballet.
 She was confused and said she didn’t know what ballet was.
 I was totally baffled until something clicked in my brain, and I said “Ball-ET”, pronouncing the final T. Her face lit up and she understood immediately.

-Further Reading: 24 Hours in St Petersburg!
+That’s a Perfect 24 Hours in St Petersburg!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours in St Petersburg.
 If you’d like to spend another 24 hours in St Petersburg with the Catherine Palace, try here.
-If you want to visit St Petersburg with the Russian Museum, click here.
-If you’d like to spend a St Petersburg itinerary with the Hermitage museum, click here.